-The 2017 TCJA made significant changes that impacted most — if not all — taxpayers.
-Increased deductions for bonus depreciation and Section 179 expense were just two of these changes impacting business taxpayers, and these largely positive changes represent two potentially huge tax savings for businesses.
+The 2017 TCJA (Tax Cuts and Jobs Act) made significant changes that impacted most — if not all — taxpayers.
+Increased deductions for bonus depreciation and Section 179 expense were just two of the changes impacting business taxpayers, and these largely positive changes represent two potentially huge tax savings for businesses.

 We’re focusing on just one narrow but very important aspect of this Tax Reform legislation, specifically tax depreciation.
 Depreciation is the term the IRS and tax accountants use to refer to the write-offs all businesses receive when they purchase equipment.

-Under previous tax rules, the bonus depreciation deduction was limited to 50% of eligible new property.
-The Tax Reform extends and modifies bonus depreciation to allow businesses to immediately deduct 100% of eligible property placed in-service after September 27, 2017, and before January 1, 2023.
+The Tax Reform extended and modified bonus depreciation to allow businesses to immediately deduct 100% of eligible property placed in-service after September 27, 2017, and before January 1, 2023.

 Bonus depreciation continues to be available for qualifying property, which is generally property with a depreciable recovery period of 20 years or less.
 Plus, eligible property is expanded under this legislation to include used property.
 Here’s a table that shows how long this tax savings opportunity is available:

 Section 179 of the Internal Revenue Code allows a taxpayer to immediately expense the cost of qualifying property—rather than recovering such costs through depreciation deductions.
 The maximum amount a taxpayer can deduct under Section 179 is $1,080,000 for 2022.
 The phase-out threshold is $2,700,000 for property placed in-service during 2022.